 The San Diego Comic-Con came from meager origins.
 It began in 1970 as a one-day festival to celebrate everything comic books and attracted around 100 comic book fans.
 The event has since turned into a four-day extravaganza, hosting crowds of well over 100,000 people of all ages, professions and interest levels, including top celebrities launching movies – not to mention spinoffs worldwide.

-Comic-Con is a welcome step away from reality and an opportunity for comic book fans to bond over shared hobbies.
-But over the years, it has grown increasingly commercial and expensive, leading many to wonder: Is Comic-Con worth the trip, or has it become overrated?
+Whether in person or online (like this year’s all-virtual San Diego Comic-Con, thanks to Covid-19), Comic-Con is a welcome step away from reality (especially during a pandemic) and an opportunity for comic book fans to bond over shared hobbies.
+But over the years, it has grown increasingly commercial and expensive, (2020 notwithstanding, because virtual Comic-Con is free), leading many to wonder: Is Comic-Con worth the trip, or has it become overrated?

 Don’t Forget to Pack Your Costume!